GetGood/Encryption/Harjoitus/report.md

 **decrypt** takes 2 slices of bytes as arguments, the key and the ciphertext.
 IV is parsed and used to decrypt the ciphertext together with the key.
 Uses golangs in-built functions for AES CFB-mode decryption.

 **encrypt** takes 2 slices of bytes as arguments, the key and the plaintext.
 It uses golangs in-built function to create a new AES block.
 IV is included in the beginning of the ciphertext and is filled with bytes from either /dev/urandom or CryptGenRandom depending on the OS used.
 After that a new AES encrypter running in CFB mode is created and used to encrypt the plaintext.
+CFB mode was chosen arbitrarily, GCM and CTR would have suited our needs also.
+We have hmac functions separated from the encryption process for data integrity checking.

 **createHmac** takes 2 slices of bytes as arguments, the ciphertext and the AES key.
 It appends the key to the end of the ciphertext.
 Then it creates a new 256-bit by taking a SHA-256 hash from the original AES key.
 After that it creates a new hmac_sha256 value